Permaculture Design Training for Urban Youth Farm Design Plan

 A community presentation in April, 2021, will culminate this project design demonstration to cull the best of the designs into a final plan for the chosen site.

-Social responsibility describes the Three Ethics of Permaculture: Care for Earth, Care for People, Share the Surplus.
-Permaculture also addresses regenerative economics, social and food justice, and economic viability of Urban Ag.
+Social responsibility describes the Three Ethics of Permaculture: Care for Earth, Care for People, and Share the Surplus.
+Permaculture also addresses regenerative economics, social and food justice, and economic viability of Urban Agriculture.

 Another objective is the site evaluation, selection and contracting of the farm space to be conducted with participants, community members and landowners as part of the education process.